bananarama92/FBC-fork/_INDEX.md

 - Importing and exporting outfits
 - Change your nickname
 - Save and review profiles of, and add notes to, players you have seen before (incompatible with incognito/private browsing due to saving in browser storage)
-- More convenient crafting interface with ability to edit previously crafted items
-- Sharing crafted items among players in the room
 - Basic anti-cheat

 ### Chat Links and Embeds